jeffreysward/renewables_demo/README.md

 # renewables_demo
-Demonstration of git for subgroup meeting
+Demonstration of git for subgroup meeting.
+Here is some new text.